-1. What Arguments Can I Use to Challenge My AVI Assessment?
+1. What Arguments Can I Use to Challenge My Assessment?

-You have the right to appeal your AVI assessment to the BRT.
+You have the right to appeal your assessment to the BRT.
 For example, you might think that your assessment is too high and over-values your property.
 You can appeal that apparent over-valued assessment.
 You might think that your property is assessed much higher than very similar properties in your neighborhood.
 If so, you can appeal that uneven assessment.
+You can compare your assessment with neighboring properties on https://property.phila.gov To review your property, enter it's address in the box "Search the map." (see screen shots from property.phila.gov in Section II) You can appeal if you think there is a mistake about your property's square footage, condition, or other characteristics.